JuRenGithub/HomNet/README.md

 ## Dataset
 We recommend using HomNet on real chromosome datasets.
-Due to the sensitive nature of the chromosomal data, there are few openly available datasets containing chromosomal structural abnormalities.
+Due to the sensitivity of the chromosomal data, there are few openly available datasets containing chromosomal structural abnormalities.
 Here is a publicly available chromosome [dataset](https://ieeexplore.ieee.org/document/906069), however, it only consists of normal chromosomes.

 ## Run
-You can pretrain HomNet by ``pretrain.py`` and fine tune the pretrained model by ``fine_tune.py``.
+You can pretrain HomNet by ``pretrain.py`` and fine-tune the pretrained model by ``fine_tune.py``.

-Also we provide a demo for pretrain ``demo_notebook/pretrain.ipynb`` and a demo for fine tune ``demo_notebook/fine_tune.ipynb``, you can use randomly generated dataset to run the proposed HomNet.
+We also provide a demo for pretrain ``demo_notebook/pretrain.ipynb`` and a demo for fine-tune ``demo_notebook/fine_tune.ipynb``, you can use randomly generated dataset to run the proposed HomNet.

 **pretrain:**